sebsuenkler/Scraper-and-AI-powered-Summarizer/README.md

 - The tool requires an internet connection to access the [Nebius API](https://studio.nebius.com/)
 - The `.env` file with your API key must be in the directory where you run the command
 - The extension folder contains the downloaded browser extension [https://github.com/OhMyGuus/I-Still-Dont-Care-About-Cookies](https://github.com/OhMyGuus/I-Still-Dont-Care-About-Cookies)
+- Result quality varies based on the specific LLM model and the prompt.